 Why Both Are Important for Transformers

-In substation transformer, there can be a crucial gap in their protection if it entirely relies on one protection form, such as lightning or surge arrester.
-These two serve different purposes against various voltage incidents.
-To ensure complete coverage, the use of both a surge protection device and a lightning surge arrestor is thus needed.
+In substation transformer, there can be a crucial gap in protection if it relies entirely on one device.
+To ensure complete coverage, the use of both a surge protection device and a lightning arrester is needed.

 Transformers are mainly outdoor or substation installations; exposure to direct lightning strikes or lightning surge-induced voltages can make transformers susceptible.
 A lightning arrester is meant to absorb or divert very high voltage transients from entering the coil windings of a transformer.